wokast/RePrimAnd/docsrc/sphinx/installing.rst

 The resulting pages can be found in the build directory under `docsrc/sphinx/index.html`.
-When installing the library, the documentation is installed as well by default, to `<prefix>/usr/local/share/doc/libreprimand/index.html`.

 The building of the documentation requires sphinx with the breathe extension as well as doxygen (Note sphinx breathe currently